 3. Street Address – Select this button to create a route to a specific address.
-Your current city and state will be entered automatically into the text boxes for State and City.
-If you are creating a route to an address in your current city, you can simply start with entering the Street Address.
-The number keyboard will be on the bottom portion of your screen, type the Street Address number.
+The search field is powered by Apple MapKit Smart Search, so once you start typing it will provide suggested matches.
+Start by typing the street number, then the street name.
+Once you double tap on the search field, the number keyboard will load on the bottom portion of your screen, type the Street Address number.
 Once you press the Space key, the Letter keyboard will replace the number keyboard so you can type the Street name.
-If you are creating a route to a different city than your current city, you will need to swipe back to the State and City text fields.
-You may also enter a zip code.
-If you enter a zip, it is not necessary to change or delete the city and state fields.
-The correct city and state will be displayed in the address match.
-Once you are sure the fields are filled in correctly, select either the Go button or the Done button.
-They both bring up a list of route types.
-Select your preference: Pedestrian, Vehicle, Getting Warmer, Bicycle, and Uber if available.
+You can usually get a match without entering in Street, Avenue, Lane, Way, etc. Next, select the Search button to start searching for addresses matching what you typed.
+Once you select the desired address, you will need to choose your preferred route type.
+Choose from Pedestrian, Vehicle, Getting Warmer, Bicycle, and Uber if available.
 If the address matches exactly, you will hear a summary of the route beginning with which direction to start heading.
-If the address is not an exact match, the application will prompt you with the address it found.
+If the address is not an exact match, the program will prompt you with the address it found.
 Make sure the address displayed is exactly what you want like Street verses Drive verses Lane.
 Once you select the address, you will progress to the route loaded screen where you will hear a summary of how to begin the route.
-If you are having trouble entering the correct address or the app does not find the address you are looking for, try the following to increase your chances of an address match:

 Caution!
 If you use dictation to enter POI or address text, be careful what text actually is inserted in the fields.
 For example, if you use the words, 22 11 Bush Street, thinking you would be inserting the four numbers 2211, you end up with number 20 on 11th street.
 It is the ambiguities that give dictation a problem.
 Be very precise and very literal if you are using dictation.
 Something like Starbucks is not ambiguous and shouldn’t be a problem if you aren’t in a loud location.